Sudden Swollen Gum With Pain – Is It A Dental Emergency?

 Professional Treatments

-• Antibiotics: In some cases, antibiotics may be prescribed alongside other treatments to help manage bacterial infection.
+- Antibiotics: In some cases, antibiotics may be prescribed alongside other treatments to help manage bacterial infection.
+These are not always necessary and are prescribed based on clinical judgement.

 What You Can Do at Home Before Your Appointment

-• Saltwater rinses: Gently rinsing with warm salt water may help reduce bacteria around the affected area and provide temporary comfort.
+- Saltwater rinses: Gently rinsing with warm salt water (half a teaspoon of salt dissolved in a glass of warm water) may help reduce bacteria around the affected area and provide temporary comfort.

-• Over-the-counter pain relief: Paracetamol or ibuprofen, taken according to the manufacturer's instructions, may help manage pain and inflammation.
+- Over-the-counter pain relief: Paracetamol or ibuprofen, taken according to the manufacturer's instructions, may help manage pain and inflammation.
+Always check for any contraindications before taking medication.

-• Cold compress: Applying a cold pack wrapped in a cloth to the outside of the cheek for 15–20 minutes at a time may help reduce swelling.
+- Cold compress: Applying a cold pack wrapped in a cloth to the outside of the cheek near the swollen area for 15–20 minutes at a time may help reduce swelling.

-• Gentle oral hygiene: Continue to brush and floss gently, even around the tender area, to keep the mouth as clean as possible.
+- Gentle oral hygiene: Continue to brush and floss gently, even around the tender area, to keep the mouth as clean as possible.
+Avoid vigorous brushing that could further irritate the gum.

-• Avoid very hot or cold foods: Extreme temperatures may worsen sensitivity and discomfort.
+- Avoid very hot or cold foods: Extreme temperatures may worsen sensitivity and discomfort in the affected area.

 Prevention and Oral Health Advice